cloudflare/cloudflare-docs/content/workers/observability/metrics-and-analytics.md

 There are two graphical sources of information about your Workers traffic at a given time: Workers metrics and zone-based Workers analytics.

 Workers metrics can help you diagnose issues and understand your Workers' workloads by showing performance and usage of your Workers.
-If your Worker runs on a route on a zone, or on a few zones, go to **Workers & Pages** and select your Worker in your zone's Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.
+If your Worker runs on a route on a zone, or on a few zones, Workers metrics will show how much traffic your Worker is handling on per-zone basis, and how many requests your site is getting.

+Zone analytics show how much traffic all Workers assigned to a zone are handling.

 ## Workers metrics